oscarchapp/testbookingengine/README.md

 ### Django admin (/admin)
 Use for username and password for superuser is "admin" (without quotes).Remember to change it.

+### Warning
+SECRET_KEY should be stored in .env file for production!

 # 🚀 About Me